Reeya765/Analyzing-Human-Emotions-with-DeepFace-and-TensorFlow/README.md

 This project uses DeepFace to detect emotions from facial expressions.
 By analyzing real-time data, it classifies emotions like happiness, sadness, and anger.
 Built with TensorFlow, the system enables accurate emotion recognition for diverse applications, enhancing user experience through AI-driven analysis.

 Technologies Used:
-DeepFace 🧠
-A deep learning library that provides tools for facial recognition and emotion analysis.
+DeepFace 🧠 A deep learning library that provides tools for facial recognition and emotion analysis.

-TensorFlow 🔥
-A powerful open-source framework for building and training AI models, used here for emotion recognition.
+TensorFlow 🔥A powerful open-source framework for building and training AI models, used here for emotion recognition.

-Python 🐍
-The programming language used for implementing the emotion analyzer project.
+Python 🐍The programming language used for implementing the emotion analyzer project.

-OpenCV 📸
-A computer vision library for image processing and handling video streams.
+OpenCV 📸A computer vision library for image processing and handling video streams.

-Flask (Optional) 🌐
-A web framework (optional) for deploying the emotion analyzer as a web application.
+Flask (Optional) 🌐A web framework (optional) for deploying the emotion analyzer as a web application.

 Installation & Setup 🚀: